 Approved: prof. PhDr.
-Ol'ga Orosová, CSc., prof. RNDr. Ľubomír Kováč, CSc., prof. PaedDr.
+Ol'ga Orosová, CSc., doc.
+RNDr.
+Marcel Uhrin, PhD., univerzitný

 Course ID: KAaA/ | Course name: Linguistic Proseminar

 LGPm/15

 - 1. Attendance students are expected to attend each class according to schedule.
 Should the student miss two or more classes without relevant reason, he/she will not receive credits for the course no matter what his/her overall results are.
 The student must be on time for class or he/she will be marked as absent. - 2.
 Continuous and final assessment: